 - Journal of the American Temperance Union and the New-York Prohibitionist

 - Pennsylvania Gazette 1728-1815

 - Records of the Bureau of Refugees, Freedman, & Abandoned Lands

 - Register of Debates in Congress 1825-1938

 All microforms are located on the first floor of the library.
-The library has four machines that patrons can use to view and make free copies of materials.
+The library has two machines that patrons can use to view and make free copies of materials.
+One machine is digital.
 Please see a librarian if you need assistance using the microform collections.